TAKUMINOHAKO

 I remake kimonos into women's and men's clothing, accessories, and interior goods, and we also handle products that evoke a sense of traditional Japanese aesthetics.

-Natural stone accessories pop-up
+Beaded accessories pop-up

 Weekly Artisans